 - Again, it is critical that the outdoor boiler blower fan and draft remain OFF, and the pump continues to circulate.

-By following these steps, your furnace water will continue to circulate and this will enable the furnace to pick up a trace amount of heat from your home and prevent the furnace from freezing.
+By taking these measures, your furnace water will continue to circulate, allowing the furnace to pick up a trace amount of heat from your home and keep it from freezing.

-You may drain your furnace and blow out the lines.
-This is not good for an outdoor furnace because any steel furnace is never intended to be emptied once it has been filled with water, and left empty for any periods of time, as this could damage the steel.
-Outdoor furnace steel should not be exposed to anything other than properly treated water with an appropriate amount of water treatment.
 The steel must be protected and if drained, it may not be not properly protected.
-If you choose this option, you must first add four gallons of Liquid Armor water treatment to the furnace before it is drained – THEN ALLOW THIS MIXTURE TO CIRCULATE FOR 24 HOURS, then drain the furnace.
+If you choose this option, you must first use a corrosion inhibitor so add four gallons of Liquid Armor water treatment to the furnace before it is drained – THEN ALLOW THIS MIXTURE TO CIRCULATE FOR 24 HOURS, then drain the furnace.
 Four gallons of water treatment can be purchased at dealer pricing in a Dealer 4-Pack at this link: Water Treatment 4-Pack.

 Protect Your Investment!
 You are wise to make sure you take the proper steps to protect your outdoor furnace so that you can get many decades of money savings by heating your home with the most cost-effective heating method ever discovered!